“`html

 • ISO/IEC 27001:2022: Information Security Management Systems — Requirements.

-• Applicable Internal Policies and Procedures: Organizational governance documents, privacy procedures, and supporting control frameworks.
+• Applicable Internal Policies and Procedures: Organizational governance documents, privacy procedures, records, and supporting control framework documentation.

 Frequently Asked Questions